 Assignment of Benefits: Avoiding Contract Scams

-In the wake of recent natural disasters, you may recall seeing news reports of regulators, insurers, and industry trade groups urging policyholders to report claims directly to their insurer or broker — so victims of the storm didn’t unknowingly sign away their rights to third parties.
+In the wake of recent natural disasters, you may recall seeing news reports of regulators, insurers, and industry trade groups urging policyholders (homeowners) to report claims directly to their insurer or broker so that victims of a storm didn’t unknowingly sign away their rights to third parties.

 Recognizing AOB Abuse

 Take, for example, a situation where a Florida homeowner sustains water damage to their property after a storm.
 A water extraction company is called and assures the homeowner they are there to help, offers to take care of everything including billing the insurer directly, and reminds the homeowner that any delay in signing their contract to get cleanup started could lead to dangerous and toxic mold growth.

 Unaware of the consequences, the homeowner signs the contract, and before the insurer is aware of the loss or able to inspect damage and collect evidence, the extractor swiftly cleans up the water, makes repairs, and bills the insurer for an inflated amount.
-Knowing an extraction on a comparable house typically costs a lot less, the insurer tries to negotiate.
+Knowing water extraction on a comparable house typically costs a lot less, the insurer tries to negotiate.
 The company responds with a 10-day notice and files a lawsuit for breach of contract.
-Under Florida law (regulations vary by state), the company can put a lien on the homeowner’s property and even foreclose if the bill is not paid.
+Until recently, under Florida law (regulations vary by state), the company could put a lien on the homeowner’s property and even foreclose if the bill was not paid.
 In some cases, the insurer will pay the claim to avoid attorney fees, which can add up quickly.